AndrewWestberg/jormanager/README.md

 ```

 ###### Release Notes
+0.1.13-SNAPSHOT

+ * Config option for Windows user so kill.exe can work

 0.1.12-SNAPSHOT

  * Do an extra sanity-check before block minting to ensure only one node is a leader